DeeyaTiwari/DeeyaTiwari/README.md

-# Hi there, I’m Deeya Tiwari! 👋
+# Hey there, I’m Deeya Tiwari! 👋

 I'm a **Computer Science student** driven by a love for building innovative, user-focused software.
 I’m always eager to explore new tech and dive into projects that combine functionality with creativity.